Liioooo/ngjs-cli/README.md

     gf, generate-filter [name]    Generates an AngularJS-Filter
-    grc, generate-router-config   Generates config for the ui.router cp, create-project [name]     Creates an AngularJS-Material-Project, --routing adds routing-config to the project serve                         Serves the application
+    grc, generate-router-config   Generates config for the ui.router cp, create-project [name]     Creates an AngularJS-Material-Project, --routing adds routing-config to the project gvf, generate-value-file      Generates a File were you can define values serve                         Serves the application
     build                         Builds the application
     ```